openhab/openhab-docs/installation/linux.md

 ### Privileges for Common Peripherals

-An openHAB setup will often rely on hardware like a modem, tranceiver or adapter to interface with home automation hardware.
+An openHAB setup will often rely on hardware like a modem, transceiver or adapter to interface with home automation hardware.
-Examples are a Z-Wave, Enocean or RXFcom USB Stick or a Raspberry Pi addon board connected to the serial port on its GPIOs.
+Examples are a Z-Wave, Enocean or RXFcom USB Stick or a Raspberry Pi add-on board connected to the serial port on its GPIOs.
 In order to allow openHAB to communicate with additional peripherals, it has to be added to corresponding Linux groups.
 The following example shows how to add Linux user `openhab` to the often needed groups `dialout` and `tty`.
 Additional groups may be needed, depending on your hardware and software setup.